Funchal Port • Gateway to the Beautiful Floating Garden

 Closest Beaches to the Port

-These spots are within a reasonable walking distance or a very short taxi ride, making them ideal for a quick dip without missing your ship’s departure.
+These beaches are within walking distance or a short taxi ride, which makes them easy to visit during a port stop.

 Top Managed Bathing Complexes